Christmas Best Deal: Free S&H. BOGO CD Sale click here!

-Here is what the classic Catholic Bible, the Douay-Rheims Bible, says in Exodus chapter 20, verses 1-17:
+Here is what the classic Catholic Bible, the Douay-Rheims Bible, says in Exodus chapter 20, verses 1-17 as per the old TAN Books version:

 The Catechism of the Council of Trent (CCT) quotes St. Augustine in saying that the:

 Whichever way the Commandments are divided; they can be combined into two laws, to love God and thy neighbor as thyself.

 The best explanation of the difference between the Catholic Ten Commandments and the Protestant Commandments is in The Catechism Explained on page 307:

 "We must here remark that the Catholic Church, acting under the guidance of the Holy Spirit, has slightly altered the Decalogue in a Christian Sense.
 The Jewish Decalogue, given on Mount Sinai, consists of these precepts: (1).
 The command to worship no God but the true God.
 (2).
 The Prohibition against the worship of images.
 (3).
 The prohibition against taking God's name in vain.
 (4).
 The command to keep holy the Sabbath.
 (5).
 The command to honor one's parents.
 (6).
 The prohibition against murder.
 (7).
 False witness.
 (8).
 Theft.
 (9).
 False witness.
 (10).
 Coveting other men's goods (Exod.
 XX.
 1-17).
 The Catholic Church has joined the Second Commandment, forbidding the worship of images, to the first, and divided the tenth into two separate commands, in order that the Christian wife may be duly respected (vide Ninth Commandment)." –The Catechism Explained, An Exhaustive Exposition of the Catholic Religion; by Rev. Francis Spirago, edited by Rev. Richard F. Clark, S.J.